 As far as fair use goes, the courts favor “transformative” uses.
 This means that copyrighted works are more likely to be recognized as fair use when they are used in a different way from their original form.
 Examples of this kind of use include citations in academic papers, pieces of work mixed into a multimedia product, and commentary and criticism.
 It is important to note that the court focuses on the first two factors, as they are the most common.

 There is no specific quantity limit for fair use.
 However, the more material that is lifted from the original, the less likely it will be considered fair.
-The amount used must be proportional to the length of the original work and need to accomplish the intended objective.
-Furthermore, there is no clear definition of “original,” as one book chapter is a small portion of a larger work, while the same article or essay might be deemed an entire work in another context.
+The amount used must be proportional to the length of the original work and the need to accomplish the intended objective.

 Infringement remedies include impoundment, destruction, damages, profits, and attorney fees at the discretion of the court.

 Copyright protects computer programs for up to 70 years from the date of their author’s death.
 They become public domain when the copyright on computer program is lost.

 The rights of the author are transferred to his heirs upon his death.
 The rights the author has transferred in his lifetime are still owned by the persons to whom he transferred them.

 The date of the work determines the time limit.
 Anything created after January 1, 1978, for example, is protected for the author’s life plus 70 years.
 However, there are exceptions to this rule.

 - Anonymous work

 - Pseudonymous (written in a false name) work

 - Hired works (work done by an employee to do his job)